cinchy-co/Documentation/data-syncs/building-data-syncs/batch-data-sync-example.md

 1. Launch Powershell and navigate to the Cinchy CLI directory (note, you can always type powershell in the windows explore path for the Cinchy CLI directory)
 2. Enter the following into Powershell `.\Cinchy.CLI.exe encrypt -t "password"`
 3. Hit enter to execute the command
-4. Copy the password (e.g. notepad, Visual Studio Code, word etc.) so you have it accessible at batch execution time
+4. Copy the password  so it's accessible at batch execution time

 {% hint style="info" %}
 Please note, you will need to replace "password" with your specific password.